 When attempting to keep both of our kids out of the cleaning supplies cabinet we tried frustrating safety latches that took four years to open, rubber bands, and a padlock.

 None of these options compared in the slightest to the Jambini Magnetic Cabinet Locks though.
 These little babies are super secure and invisible!
 You set up the magnet lock inside the cabinet, and the use this little magnet key and it pops open.
 Keep the key safely up on your counter out of reach of both of your 2 under 2 and you’re good to go.

 One More 2 Under 2 Gear Recommendation!

 I LOVE me some Amazon Subscribe and Save.
 And the Amazon Baby Registry.
 The convenience!
 The prices!
 The fact that I don’t need to put on real pants to buy diapers!

 But before you buy anything look at consignment sales/yard sales/Craigslist.
 We found bouncy seats, toys, a Pack ‘n Play, hiking backpack, etc. All very lightly used and for pennies on the dollar.
-I’ll say it again, two under two is NOT CHEAP.
+I’ll say it again, 2 under 2 is NOT CHEAP.
 Reduce, reuse, recycle yo!

 And most importantly have a blast!
-Two under two is absolutely nuts, but I wouldn’t change it for the world.
+The 2 under 2 life is absolutely nuts, but I wouldn’t change it for the world.